develephant/coronium-chatterbox-docs/docs-src/docs/index.md

 Once you are connected to the droplet, copy and paste the following line into the terminal:

-`curl -LO https://s3.amazonaws.com/coronium-cb/cb.sh && sudo bash ./cb.sh && rm cb.sh`
+`curl -LO https://s3.amazonaws.com/coronium-chatterbox/cb.sh && sudo bash ./cb.sh`

 Once the installation is complete, __Coronium ChatterBox__ is ready for connections.
 Log out of the server by typing __exit__ on the command line.